 - 1. The school social worker or director of student services will conduct an investigation into the incident.
-This will begin 24-48 hours from the time the report was made. - 2.
-School Social Worker will communicate with the parents or guardians of the victim and alleged perpetrator(s) at the start and end of the investigation. - 3.
+This will begin within two school days from the time the report was made. - 2.
+The School Social Worker will communicate with the parents or guardians of the victim and alleged perpetrator(s) at the start and end of the investigation. - 3.
 The victim and any witnesses will be interviewed separately. - 4.
-The alleged perpetrator(s) will be informed of the allegation and given an opportunity to respond.
-Students' names will not be disclosed to the other student(s) involved. - 5.
+The alleged perpetrator(s) will be informed of the allegation and given an opportunity to respond. - 5.
 The investigation will be documented and shared with the leadership team. - 6.
 If the investigation confirms that bullying has occurred, appropriate disciplinary action will be taken.